Spaghetti Squash Stuffed Tomatoes Recipe

-Spaghetti Squash Stuffed Tomatoes are juicy hallowed out tomatoes filled with spaghetti squash and topped with gooey cheddar cheese.
+Spaghetti Squash Stuffed Tomatoes are juicy hollowed out tomatoes filled with spaghetti squash and topped with gooey cheddar cheese.
 The perfect low carb side dish!

 Spaghetti squash is one of those food trends that have popped up in the past 10 years.
-Much like cauliflower, it started to gain its popularity when gluten-free and low carb diets swept through the nation.
+Similar to cauliflower rice or zoodles, it started to gain its popularity when gluten-free and low carb diets swept through the nation.
 Anything to mimic those glorious carbs.

 If you need more low carb and or healthy side dishes, here are a few: